koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 ### 2.1.
 Pricing

-The pricing plan of Azure Trusted Signing is currently unknown and it is expected that this will be revealed somewhere in 2024.
-We expect the pricing to be reasonable, as it concerns a fundamental service for many Microsoft Windows developers.
+The [pricing plan of Azure Trusted Signing](https://azure.microsoft.com/en-us/pricing/details/trusted-signing/) is based on a reasonable monthly fee with a maximum quota of signatures per month (e.g. 5000 signatures per month) after which a per-signature cost gets activated.
+There is also a bigger tier if you require much more signatures per month, e.g. if you're running extensive CI systems or such.
+Typically the smallest tier will probably work for most independent developers.

 ### 2.2.
 Setting up ACS on Microsoft Azure